jinghuazhao/software-notes/misc.md

 Bayesian MCMC phylogenetic inference, available from ```sudo apt install```.

+## eigensoft

+The PCA software for genomewide data, through ```sudo apt install```.
+The executables are eigenstrat, eigenstratQTL, smarteigenstrat, smartpca, pca, etc.

 ## fastlink, fastlink-doc

 It is the old merry fastlink 4.1P and could be installed with ```sudo apt install```.